CNugteren/CLBlast/README.md

 * Performance issues on ARM Mali GPUs due to missing compiler for support for loop unrolling and array-to-register promotion.

+Other known issues:

+* Routines returning an integer are currently not properly tested for half-precision FP16: IHAMAX/IHAMIN/IHMAX/IHMIN

 Contributing
 -------------